Help

 ZIP file

-To install: Extract the zip file with the tool of your choice then copy all the files, repositories and sub-repositories to a folder (example : c:/LoopToGo) on a local disk (ssd is recommanded).
+To install: Extract the zip file with the tool of your choice then copy all the files, repositories and sub-repositories to a folder (example : c:/LoopToGo) on a local disk (ssd is recommended).

 To uninstall: simply delete all files.